adamnfish/quack-stanley/notes.md

   + and who has that role?

 GENERAL
+* improve error messages for users
-+ Show joinedplayers on CreatorWaiting screen
++ Show joined players on CreatorWaiting screen
 + better asset versioning (cache headers) so updates manifest?
 * error handling
 + UI tests that ensure user journey